5 Tips to Manage Your Cash Flow

 You might have an incredibly brilliant business.
 Your profitability could be “off-the-charts”.
 Your growth could be unprecedented.
 But when you have a problem with cash flow, you have a problem “feeding the beast.”
 That makes all the high-fives you celebrate around profit and growth irrelevant.
 When you have a problem with cash flow, your firm will be in severe pain; you will have sleepless nights; your business will be on its deathbed.

-Now what do I mean when I say cash flow projections?
-Cash flow projection put simply is the breakdown of the money you’re anticipating will come in and out of your firm.
+Now, what do I mean when I say cash flow projections?
+Cash flow projection is the breakdown of the money you’re anticipating will come in and out of your firm.
 Types of cash flow you’re projecting can include what you calculate for income and other expenses.
 This gives you a clear idea on how much cash you'll have left over a certain amount of time.

-Regardless of size, most A/E firms do a reasonable job planning and managing their projects.
-Very often, this level of care is required by the client but is natural for the firm to do since it directly relates to their education, profession, and passion.
+Regardless of size, most A/E firms do a reasonable job of planning and managing their projects.
+Very often, this level of care is required by the client, but it is natural for the firm to do so since it directly relates to their education, profession, and passion.
 However, since the owners of most small to mid-sized A/E firms are not trained in business, managing the operations of the firm is not prioritized.
 It doesn’t come naturally.

 Cash flow projections are crucial for any business, including A/E firms, for the following reasons: